 Note that a constraining profile may leave the binding strength the same and change the value set instead.
-Whatever the constraining profile does, it cannot make codes valid that are valid in the base structure/profile.
+Whatever the constraining profile does, it cannot make codes valid that are invalid in the base structure/profile.

 Must Support

 One property that can be declared on profiles that is not declared on the resource or data type definitions is "Must Support".
 This is a boolean property.
 If true, it means that systems claiming to conform to a given profile must "support" the element.
 This is distinct from cardinality.
 It is possible to have an element with a minimum cardinality of "0", but still expect systems to support the element.